Independent Study

 Faculty members have a responsibility to foster a culture of creative honesty, freedom, and intellectual expression for all students.
 Promoting and cultivating an environment of integrity reinforces that mandate and upholds the reputation of the College and its students.

 Students should make sure they that have a clear understanding of these important issues and how they apply to both Liberal Arts and studio classes.
-Special consideration may be given if the student’s intent is to use parody or satire as their vehicle for communication.
-The instructor or Department Chair should be consulted for clarification of those considerations.
+The instructor or Department Chair should be consulted for clarification on how this relates to their discipline or project.

 Scope and Purpose